AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 ## Copy or download response body

-While making requests using the API console, you can copy or download the response body by choosing the appropriate icon.
+While making requests using the API console, you can copy or download the JSON response body by choosing the appropriate icon.

 - Choose **Copy** ![copy](../../_icons/default/content-copy.svg) to copy the response body to your clipboard.
 - Choose **Download** ![download](../../_icons/default/download.svg) to download the response body.

-Response bodies are downloaded in the file format specified in the **form** dropdown.

 ## Related